AnjaneyuluChinni/Employee-Attendance-Management-System/README.md

 ---

-# 🧪 **Seed Files**
+# **Seed Files**

 Located in `/seed`:

-* `users.json` → sample users
+* `users.json` – sample user accounts
-* `attendance.json` → sample attendance records
+* `attendance.json` – sample attendance records

-Used to demonstrate real data on dashboards & reports.
+Used for demonstrating dashboards, reports, and analytics.

 ---

-# 🏁 **Conclusion**
+# **Conclusion**

-This project demonstrates:
+This project showcases:

-✔ Modern frontend engineering
+* Modern frontend engineering
-✔ Authentication & role-based access
+* Authentication and role-based access
-✔ Real-time attendance tracking
+* Realtime attendance tracking
-✔ Manager reporting & analytics
+* Manager-level analytics and reporting
-✔ Supabase as production-ready backend
+* Supabase as a scalable backend
-✔ Clean architecture & UI
+* Clean architecture and responsive UI

----

-# 🎉 **Thank You for Reviewing!**

-For any clarifications or demo walkthrough, feel free to reach out.

 ---